Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrJob.md

 ```

 ### -Job
-Specifies the Site Recovery job.
+Specifies the ASR job object to get updated details for.

 ```yaml
 Type: ASRJob